inteiros/AI-utism/README.md

 Y = A(X)
 $$

-This transformation unfolds across a symbolic manifold $\mathcal{M}_A$, distinctly structured within the latent representation space of the model.
+This transformation unfolds across a manifold $\mathcal{M}_A$, distinctly structured within the latent representation space of the model.

 ### Symbolic Operators